Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry: Numerical examples

 \subsubsection{Two parameters example}

-In this experiment, we aim to examine whether applying physics law corrections beyond the training set can further improve the LC-prior GP's extrapolation performance on the test set, so the parameters $\kappa$ and $\phi$ in Eq.\eqref{eq:flooding_2} are uncertain.
 Here $\btheta = (\kappa, \phi)$.
-The training set is constructed by selecting the central points from the prior distributions, i.e., $\kappa = \{-1, 1\}$ from $\pi_{\text{prior}}(\kappa) \sim \mathcal{U}[-3,3]$ and $\phi = \{-2, 2\}$ from $\pi_{\text{prior}}(\phi) \sim \mathcal{U}[-6,6]$, yielding $4$ training samples from their Cartesian product, while the testing set contains 20 points randomly scattered in the same intervals.
-Thus, the size of the training set is 4 and the size of the testing set is 400.
-For the physics corrected set, 5 equally spaced points were sampled from each of the uniform prior distribution, yielding a total of 25 data points.
-Fig.\ref{fig:flooding_p2_point} shows a concise schematic representation.

-For this numerical example, Eq.\eqref{eq:flooding_2} involves two unknown functions: pressure $p$ and concentration $c$.
-Therefore, it is necessary to construct surrogate models for both $p(x,y,t;\btheta)$ and $c(x,y,t;\btheta)$ simultaneously to enable subsequent correction through the physics corrected loss function.
-During the parametric representation stage, the first three POD modes are selected as the basis functions for both variables.
+The training data is selected by $\kappa = \{-1, 1\}$ from $\pi_{\text{prior}}(\kappa) \sim \mathcal{U}[-3,3]$ and $\phi = \{-2, 2\}$ from $\pi_{\text{prior}}(\phi) \sim \mathcal{U}[-6,6]$, yielding $4$ training data from their Cartesian product to examine whether applying physics law corrections beyond the training data can further improve the LC-prior GP's extrapolation performance on the test set, while the test data contains 400 samples randomly scattered in the same distribution.
+For the physics corrected set, 5 samples equally spaced points were sampled from each prior distribution, yielding a total of 25 test data.
+Figure~\ref{fig:flooding_p2_point} shows a concise schematic representation.
+We construct surrogate models for both $p(x,y,t;\btheta)$ and $c(x,y,t;\btheta)$ simultaneously to enable subsequent correction through the loss function \eqref{eq:multi_Loss_function}. {During the parametric representation, the $K=3$ modes are selected for both two variables.}

-The Fig.\ref{fig:flooding_p2} visualizes the results of a two-parameter miscible flooding model at $t=0.1$, comparing the performance of three methods across 400 test samples under the specified problem setup.
-The first row displays the mean solutions of each method on the test set, while the second row presents their corresponding errors against the RBF-FD full-order mean solutions.
-The proposed LC-prior GP method achieves relative errors on the order of $10^{-3}$.
-Additional details are provided in the accompanying Table.\ref{tab:flooding_p2}, which compares the aggregated errors of surrogate models at ten discrete time points within the interval $[0,T]$.
-Notably, the LC-prior GP method demonstrates superior prediction accuracy over both standard GP method and DMD-wiNN method.
+{First, we consider confidence constants $z \in \{0.5,1,2,3,4\}$ in the interval $[\mu-z\sigma,\,\mu+z\sigma]$ to investigate the effect of the confidence interval on enforcing physical constraints.
+Figure~\ref{fig:flooding_p2_c} shows the relative $L^1$ error of $\hat{c}(x,y,t;\btheta)$ over 400 test data points for different values of $z$.
+It is observed that the model achieves the best accuracy when $z=2$.
+Further enlarging the optimization interval does not improve performance; instead, it increases computational cost.
+Therefore, selecting the 95\% confidence interval strikes a good balance between accuracy and efficiency, and we set $z=2$ for all subsequent experiments.} Figure~\ref{fig:flooding_p2} visualizes the mean predictions of $\hat{c}(x,y,t;\btheta)$ at $t=0.1$, comparing the performance of the three methods.
+Table~\ref{tab:flooding_p2} reports the detailed relative $L^1$ errors.
+It is noteworthy that the LC-prior GP achieves the best performance, improving the accuracy by approximately one order of magnitude compared to the standard GP, with errors of 0.0154 and 0.1407, respectively.
+This clearly demonstrates the effectiveness of the physical law correction.